manikandanangamuthu/spring-boot-aws-sqs/README.md

 # Spring Boot AWS SQS

-SQS is a distributed queuing system, which gives access to a message queue that you can use to store messages while waiting for the end system to process it
+SQS is a distributed queuing system, which gives access to a message queue that you can use to store messages while waiting for the end system to process it.

-There are two types of SQS queues
+There are two types of SQS queues:

     Standard and FIFO queues